 Do not shake your Cartridges or your Device containing a Cartridge.

+Do not remove your Cartridge needle cap until instructed to do so.

 Do not reuse your Cartridge if the needle cap has been removed.

 Avoid spilling liquid on your Cartridges or your Device.
 Never rinse or put your Cartridges or your Device under water.